timmypotts/chinook-api/README.md

 ### POST requests

 You may add an actor to the database if one does not already exist.
 This can be done with a `POST` request to `api/actors` with a body in the format of `{firstname: leroy, lastname: jenkins}`.

+### PUT requests

+You may update an actor's first name, last name, or both with their id.
+The body format is the same as for the `POST` method, but you must include their id at the end i.e. `/api/actors/:id`.

+### Delete requests

+This will delete an actor using their id.
+Simply make a call with the `DELETE` method and iclude their id in the request url.